fireblocks/tezos_staking_sdk/README.md

     );

 - **stakeAmount**: The amount to stake in tez
-- **deledateHash**: If delegation is called prior to stake, the stake delegation hash operation to wait for completion.
+- **delegateHash**: If delegation is called prior to stake, the stake delegation hash operation to wait for completion.

---

 ## How to Unstake XTZ